snakex64/EngryptedMirror/README.md

 # EngryptedMirror
 Open an encrypted folder as a drive in Windows

-To use the program, start it specifying the arguments: "letter folder"

 ## requirements
 Requires the installation of DokanNet.
 See their installation instructions : https://github.com/dokan-dev/dokany/wiki/Installation

-Ex:
+## Example

+To use the program, start it specifying the arguments: "letter folder"

 MagicMirror.exe H c:/encrypted_folder